aabbtree77/adast/README.md

 </tr>
 </table>

-It took us two days to test a modified ATmega16/32 program (main_inverter.c vs main_old_way.c).
+It took us two days to test a modified ATmega16/32 program (the new main.c vs main_no_inverter.c).
 It now outputs 1V signal of 1KHz with a variable duty percentage.
 This signal is then fed to a custom (R, C, transistor) circuit which outputs the DC signal in the range of 0..60V whose value depends on the duty percentage.
 The program determines the duty automatically based on how far the knife is located from the specified target.
-This 0..60V signal controls [the LS M100](https://inverterdrive.com/group/AC-Inverter-Drives-230V/LS-LSLV-0008-M100-1EOFNS/) inverter connected to the motor, and thus adjusts its speed.
+This 0..60V signal controls [the LS M100 inverter](https://inverterdrive.com/group/AC-Inverter-Drives-230V/LS-LSLV-0008-M100-1EOFNS/) connected to the motor, and thus adjusts its speed.
 The inverter output is 220V, but its frequency varies depending on the 0..60V input signal.

 The old motor braking system is now completely disabled.
-The stopping distances are now bigger, but we reduce/control them with a variable motor speed.
+The stopping distances are now bigger, but we combat them with a variable motor speed.
 Initially, the duty percentage is 80%, and the motor runs fast enough.
-We reduce it to 20% duty when 5cm are left to the target, and the duty is 10% for the last centimeter.
+We reduce it to 20% duty when 5cm are left to the target, and the duty becomes 10% for the last centimeter.

-The two braking distances become more like "braking distance-related parameters" as they are coupled with a now much shorter delay between the change of the diretion at a 5cm overrreach.
+The two braking distances become more like "braking distance-related parameters" as they are coupled with a now much shorter delay between the change of the direction at the 5cm overrreach.
 We determine the values experimentally:

 ```
 volatile int32_t BREAK_DIST_FORW_MU = 2400;